 Complainants must raise the complaint within three months of the incident, or, where a series of associated incidents have occurred, within three months of the last of these incidents.
-We will consider complaints made outside of this time frame if exceptional circumstances apply.
+The head teacher (or chair of governors, if appropriate) will determine whether exceptional circumstances apply and a complaint made outside this timescale warrants an investigation.